Metabyte2710/RGB/home.md

 (*) - Device not supported in upstream OpenRazer and requires a custom build.

 * Faustus (ASUS TUF Laptop Keyboards) (Linux)

+## History of OpenRGB

+OpenRGB is a continuation of OpenAuraSDK, which itself was created out of reverse engineering work done on the Keyboard Visualizer project.
+For a complete history of the RGB projects that led to OpenRGB's creation, see the [History page](History-of-OpenRGB).